-(2) Except for safety purposes, it must only be used to communicate with the ship station with which it is associated or with associated ship units of the same ship station.
-Such associated ship units may not be used from shore.
+REASON: Unnecessarily restrictive.
+For example, it could be interpreted as precluding pilots from communicating with a VTS.

-(3) It must be equipped to transmit on the frequency 156.800 MHz and at least one appropriate intership frequency.
+(2) It must be equipped to transmit on the frequency 156.800 MHz and at least one appropriate intership frequency.

-(4) Calling must occur on the frequency 156.800 MHz unless calling and working on an intership frequency has been prearranged.
+(3) Calling must occur on the frequency 156.800 MHz unless calling and working on an intership frequency has been prearranged.